highcharts-for-python/.github/profile/README.rst

     - the **Highcharts Export Server**
     - enabling the programmatic creation of static (downloadable) data visualizations

-In order to integrate **Highcharts for Python** into the Python ecosystem, the library features native integration with:
+The toolkit features native integrations with:

   * **Jupyter Labs/Notebook**.
 You can now produce high-end and interactive plots and renders using the full suite of Highcharts visualization capabilities.